-Against this back-drop, the generation of a small surplus for reinvestment in the College represents a commendable performance.
+Against this back-drop, the generation of a surplus before non-cash pension costs for reinvestment in the College represents a commendable performance.
 The College also recognises the need for future investment, including the development of its estate to meet the future needs of the learner.
 Therefore, the College continues to provide the resources for this future investment.

-The Group has accumulated reserves of £9,269,000 and cash and short term investment balances of £8,909,000.
+The Group has accumulated reserves of £16,033,000 and cash and short term investment balances of £9,059,000.
 The Group continues to generate cash surpluses annually for investment in the infrastructure of the College.

-Tangible fixed asset additions during the year amounted to £1,665,000.
-This was split between improvement to land and buildings of £410,000 and equipment purchased of £1,255,000.
+Tangible fixed asset additions during the year amounted to £4,558,000.
+This was split between improvement to land and buildings of £2,633,000 and equipment purchased of £1,918,000.
+This investment was part financed through Welsh Government grants of £1,781,000.